WLOGSolutions/RSuite/docs/rsuite_cli_reference.md

 # R Suite CLI reference manual

-RSuite CLI is command line utility to manage you R projects.
+RSuite CLI is a command line utility to manage you R projects.

 It helps you with number of tasks like